exercism/v3/languages/csharp/exercises/concept/classes/.meta/design.md

 - `basics`: know how to define a basic class with basic methods.
 - `strings`: know how to do basic string interpolation.
+- `conditionals`: know how to do conditional logic.

 ## Representer